RobinHankin/schwarzschild/inst/JOSE/paper.md

 # Functionality and usage

-The ``schwarzschild`` package presents heavily documented and structured code that creates high-quality PDFs which illustrate different aspects of physics near a spherically symmetric black hole.
+The ``schwarzschild`` package presents heavily documented and structured R code that demonstrates different aspects of physics near a spherically symmetric black hole.
+Spacetime near a Schwarzschild black hole is simulated by the R functionality of the package; one side-effect is the the creation of usable PDF images.
-Although the most visible feature of the package is the creation of the PDF images themselves, the physics underlying the Schwarzschild black hole is illustrated by the R functionality.

 The package defines over twenty functions that are called for their side-effect of plotting a diagram of spacetime in the vicinity of a